JANE WEINER (FOUNDER & EDUCATION DIRECTOR)

 BETHANY LOGAN (PROGRAM COORDINATOR)

-Bethany is a dancer, choreographer, teaching artist, adjudicator, 200-Hour Registered Yoga Teacher, and Certified Personal Trainer.
-She graduated from Ohio University (OU) with a BFA in Dance & Choreography and a Minor in Psychology.
-After graduating, Logan spent a year in Mumbai, India, where she danced with Navdhara India Dance Theatre and provided holistic dance classes for women and children living in the Red Light Area.
-Logan then moved to Brooklyn, NY where she performed professionally and founded contemporary dance company, Wild She Dances.
+Bethany holds a BFA in Dance & Choreography with a Minor in Psychology from Ohio University.
+After college, she trained with Navdhara India Dance Theatre in Mumbai, providing holistic dance classes for women and children in the Red Light Area.
+She later moved to Brooklyn, NY, where she performed professionally and founded her company, Wild She Dances, which included volunteering healing movement classes at The PILLARS, a holistic recovery center.

 GAYLA MILLER (EDUCATION CONSULTANT–SEL)